tmea-farkas/got-hangman/README.md

 # Bugs
-- cearing the window at the wrong line
+- clearing the window at the wrong line
     - moved the clear_window() function call to the relevant places
 - indentation issue with print statements
     - fixed by adjusting the indentation